Skip to main content

 2

-The operator pod is Running
+The operator and coordinator pods are Running

 Example: